 Smoothies can be healthy or surprisingly high in carbohydrate.
 A smoothie made with banana, mango, juice, sweetened yogurt, and honey can contain several fruit servings.
 A smaller smoothie with measured fruit, unsweetened yogurt, and added protein may be easier to fit.

 Canned fruit can be reasonable when packed in water or its own juice.
 Fruit packed in syrup adds extra sugar.
-Frozen fruit is often a practical option, as long as it is unsweetened.
+Frozen fruit is often practical when it is unsweetened.
 Fruit snacks, fruit leather, and sweetened cups should be treated more like processed sweets than whole fruit.

 Why it matters: The same fruit can behave differently when blended, dried, juiced, or sweetened.